Azhrak/spicy-tales/REFACTORING_RECOMMENDATIONS.md

 # Refactoring Recommendations

 **Last Updated:** November 16, 2025
-**Status:** Active recommendations for future iterations
+**Status:** Phase 2 Complete - All Priority 1 refactorings implemented

 ## Executive Summary

-This document outlines recommended refactoring opportunities identified during the November 2025 maintenance review.
+This document outlines the refactoring work completed across two phases.
 The codebase is in excellent condition (9/10 quality) with proper component adoption, custom hooks, and file organization.
-These recommendations represent incremental improvements for future iterations.
+Phase 1 and Phase 2 refactorings have been successfully completed, resulting in significant code reduction and improved maintainability.

 ## Completed Refactorings (Phase 1)